Forté Foundation

 HEC-Paris

 Committed to diversity, the HEC MBA Program has long been proactive in attracting women to its ranks.
-Today, 32 percent of its approximately 200 participants are women, well above the 20 percent average for business schools.
-Add to this the 55 nationalities that are represented on the program and you have at HEC MBA a truly diverse, multicultural and international environment.
+Today, 27% of its approximately 230 Full Time participants are women.
+Add to this more than 50 nationalities that are represented on the program and you have at HEC MBA a truly diverse, multicultural and international environment.

-Over the past two years, HEC has focused on women and networking through a series of initiatives including the invitation of renowned speakers in the field.
+Over the few years, HEC has focused on women and networking through a series of initiatives including the invitation of renowned speakers in the field.
 Avivah Wittenberg-Cox, who is the Founder and President of the European Professional Women’s Network, offered HEC MBA women elite access to its pan-European network.

-With the increasing number of women in our program, several initiatives have been undertaken by participants to reflect their diversity, including the launch of the HEC-NOW Club (HEC Network of Women).
-HEC also has an active Partners Club, which is organized and directed by the spouses of MBA participants.
+With the increasing number of women in our program, several initiatives have been undertaken by participants to reflect their diversity, including the activities of the HEC Women in Leadership club.

 The great emphasis placed on multicultural diversity and a spirit of tolerance for new ideas makes the HEC MBA a fine business school for tomorrow’s business leaders, especially for women.